Annual Report for an Estonian Company

 Microenterprise

-According to the Accounting Act, micro and small enterprises may prepare an abridged annual report, which consists of at least two main reports—a balance sheet and a profit statement—and up to three annexes.
+According to the Accounting Act, micro and small enterprises may prepare an abridged annual financial statement, which consists of at least two main reports—a balance sheet and a profit statement—and up to three annexes.
 A micro-enterprise may (optionally) prepare an abridged or full annual report.
-Thus, a microenterprise using the abbreviated annual report option is not required to prepare a management report.
+Thus, a microenterprise using the abbreviated private company financial statements option is not required to prepare a management report.

 Small business